PaloAltoNetworks/a3s/examples/python/testapp/README.md

 ## Install requirements

-The server depends on `Flask` and `requests` that you must install:
+The server depends on `Flask`, `requests` and `pyopenssl` that you must install:

-    pip install flask requests
+    pip install flask requests pyopenssl

+Note your system may call pip, `pip3`

 ## Launch the script